Gregorian Reform: Overview

 During Gregory's pontificate, a conciliar approach to implementing papal reform took on an added momentum.
 Conciliarism properly refers to a later system of power between the Pope, the Roman curia, and secular authorities.
-During this early period, the scope of Papal authority in the wake of the Investiture Controversy entered into dialog with developing notions of Papal supremacy.
+During this early period, the scope of Papal authority in the wake of the Investiture Controversy entered into dialogue with developing notions of Papal supremacy.
 The authority of the emphatically "Roman" council as the universal legislative assembly was theorised according to the principles of papal primacy contained in Dictatus papae.

-Gregory also had to avoid the Church slipping back into the abuses that had occurred in Rome, during the Rule of the Harlots, between 904 and 964.
+Gregory also had to avoid the Catholic Church slipping back into the abuses that had occurred in Rome, during the Rule of the Harlots, between 904 and 964.
 Pope Benedict IX had been elected Pope three times and had sold the Papacy.
-In 1054 the "Great Schism" had divided western European Christians from the Eastern Orthodox Church.
-Given these events, the Church had to reassert its importance and authority to its followers.
-Within the Church important new laws were pronounced on simony, on clerical marriage and from 1059, laws extending the prohibited degrees of Affinity.
+In 1054 the "Great Schism" had divided Western European Christians from the Eastern Orthodox Church.
+Given these events, the Catholic Church had to reassert its importance and authority to its followers.
+Within the church, important new laws were pronounced on simony, on clerical marriage and from 1059 on extending the prohibited degrees of affinity.
 Although at each new turn the reforms were presented to contemporaries as a return to the old ways, they are often seen by modern historians as novel.
-The much later Gregorian calendar of Pope Gregory XIII has no connection to these Gregorian reforms.
+The much later Gregorian calendar of Pope Gregory XIII has no connection to those Gregorian reforms.

 Documents

 The reforms are encoded in two major documents: Dictatus papae and the bull Libertas ecclesiae.
 The Gregorian reform depended in new ways and to a new degree on the collections of canon law that were being assembled, in order to buttress the papal position, during the same period.
 Part of the legacy of the Gregorian Reform was the new figure of the papal legist, exemplified a century later by Pope Innocent III.
 There is no explicit mention of Gregory's reforms against simony (the selling of church offices and sacred things) or nicolaism (which included ritual fornication) at his Lenten Councils of 1075 or 1076.
 Rather, the gravity of these reforms has to be inferred from his general correspondence.
-By contrast, Gregory's Register entry for the Roman Council of November 1078 extensively records Gregory's legislation against 'abuses' such as simony as well as the first ‘full’ prohibition of lay investiture.
+By contrast, Gregory's Register entry for the Roman Council of November 1078 extensively records Gregory's legislation against 'abuses' such as simony as well as the first 'full' prohibition of lay investiture.
 This record has been interpreted as the essence of the Gregorian 'reform programme'.

 The powers that the Gregorian papacy gathered to itself are summed up in a list called Dictatus papae around 1075 or shortly after.
-The major headings of Gregorian reform can be seen as embodied in the Papal electoral decree (1059), and the temporary resolution of the Investiture Controversy (1075–1122) was an overwhelming papal victory.
+The major headings of Gregorian reform can be seen as embodied in the Papal electoral decree of Pope Nicholas II, In Nomine Domini (1059), and the temporary resolution of the Investiture Controversy (1075–1122) was an overwhelming papal victory.
 The resolution of this controversy acknowledged papal superiority over secular rulers by implication.